ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/04b-prims-algorithm.md

 (We can do a minor optimisation here: In the final bullet point we only need to add *unvisited* vertices to the agenda.
 This will reduce the size of the agenda -- but we cannot replace the first if-clause ("if v is not visited"), this is still needed.)

-In @sec:traversing-graphs we wrote that if the agenda is a stack we get depth-first search, and if it is a queue we get breadth-first.
+In @sec:graphs:traversal we wrote that if the agenda is a stack we get depth-first search, and if it is a queue we get breadth-first.
 But what happens if we use a priority queue?

 This depends on what we use as the priority values.
 If we have a weighted graph, then it's natural to use the weights.
 In this case we get another MST algorithm: Prim's.